How to Keep Up Your Yoga Practice While Traveling

 Turn a Negative Into a Positive

 If you are too tired to do your normal challenging poses, consider trying a couple of gentle yin yoga poses instead.
-These are especially helpful at night because they will help you release pent-up tension and sleep peacefully.
+These are especially helpful at night to help you release tension and sleep peacefully.

 For those days where you are simply unable to step foot on a mat, try meditating instead.
 Doing so will calm your mind and make it easier for you to deal with the chaos surrounding travel.